Research

 Tennessee Legislative Leaders Academy

 The Tennessee Legislative Leaders Academy, conducted in partnership with the Naifeh Center for Effective Leadership (NCEL) in the Institute for Public Service, is a three-day training program that helps newly elected representatives and senators in the Tennessee General Assembly to acclimate in their new positions more easily and to network with all members in a non-partisan manner.
 In 2013, the NCEL invited the Howard H. Baker Jr. Center for Public Policy to partner with them in executing the program.
-Since its inception, over 100 members of the Tennessee House and Senate have participated in the training and continue to be active as alumni members of this longstanding NCEL program
+Since its inception, over 100 members of the Tennessee House and Senate have participated in the training and continue to be active as alumni members of this longstanding NCEL program.

 Civic Education and Engagement